 Overall, women in the United States are paid 77 cents for every dollar paid to men, and that gap is widest for women of color.
 This persistent, pervasive wage gap is driven in part by gender and racial discrimination, workplace harassment, job segregation and a lack of workplace policies that support family caregiving, which is still most often performed by women.

-On average, women employed full time in the United States lose a combined total of almost $900 billion every year due to the wage gap.
+On average, women employed full time in the United States lose a combined total of more than $956 billion every year due to the wage gap.
 These lost wages mean women and their families have less money to support themselves, care for their families and communities, and save and invest for the future, and pay for the things they need to live satisfying, productive lives.
 Families, businesses and the economy suffer as a result.

 For Additional Data